FzArnob/Selenium-Task-automationpractice.com/README.md

 - Java

 # Conclusion
+- Full Reports and Results given for sample data
 - One Major bug caught by the automation test
   Feature: Add Color Filter
   Description: From Catalog, color filter doesn't work at the first attemp click by the user on Text.